-With the Paris Agreement from 2015, the goal is to prevent the global mean temperature from rising by more than 1.5° C or 34.7°F. Achieving this goal will require greenhouse gas emissions to be halved in less than ten years.
+With the Paris Agreement from 2015, the goal is to limit global average temperature to well below 2°C and pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
+Achieving this goal will require greenhouse gas emissions to be halved in less than ten years.
 At the same time, the world must halt the loss of biodiversity and protect precious natural environments.

 These are the two key objectives for the Norwegian furniture manufacturer, Vestre, to create green growth: creating economic growth by managing the world's natural resources in a sustainable way.
 They aim to strengthen the long-awaited green shift in the manufacturing industry, by building the world's most environmentally friendly furniture factory in Norway.
-In 2022, BIG is realizing this ambition by celebrating the opening of the world's most sustainable furniture factory, The Plus, dedicated to the high-end fabrication of urban and social furniture in the heart of the Norwegian forest.
-Not only is the production inside the factory but also the building itself set to be an example of CO2 and waste reduction to ensure a long living, flexible and profitable production facility open and friendly for everyone interested in sustainable furniture manufacturing, landscape design and architecture.
-The 6.500 M2 factory located in the woods becomes a new landmark and the evidence that industrial production can be sustainable and profitable in a high cost country like Norway.
-With high ambitions for sustainability, The Plus is designed to achieve the very highest environmental rating, BREEAM Outstanding, meeting the goals of the Paris Agreement.
-The Plus will generate 50 per cent less greenhouse gas emissions than a conventional factory, going beyond the goal of cutting greenhouse gas emissions by 40 per cent by 2030.
-This is only possible due to carefully choosing all materials by their environmental impact: the building shell meets Passive House Standards and the load-bearing structure is constructed from local, solid wood, as well as low-carbon concrete and recycled reinforcing steel.
+In 2022, BIG realized this ambition by celebrating the opening of the world's most sustainable furniture factory, The Plus, dedicated to the high-end fabrication of urban and social furniture in the heart of the Norwegian forest.
+Not only is the production inside the factory but also the building itself set to be an example of CO2eq and waste reduction to ensure a long living, flexible and profitable production facility - open and friendly for everyone interested in sustainable furniture manufacturing, landscape design and architecture.
+The 6.500 m2 factory located in the woods is a new landmark and the evidence that industrial production can be environment-friendly and profitable in a high-cost country like Norway.
+With high ambitions for sustainability, The Plus is designed and built to achieve the very highest environmental rating, BREEAM Outstanding, meeting the goals of the Paris Agreement.
+The Plus generates 50% less greenhouse gas emissions than a conventional factory, going beyond the goal of cutting greenhouse gas emissions by 40 % by 2030.
+This is only possible due to carefully choosing all materials by their environmental impact - the building shell meets Passive House Standards, and the load-bearing structure is constructed from local, solid wood, as well as low-carbon concrete and recycled reinforcing steel.
 In addition, a combination of fossil-free and emission-free machines will be used at the construction site.
 The Plus is designed to inspire manufacturers to become global innovators, strengthening the development of global sustainable practices and responsible production.
-ENCOURAGING SUSTRINABLE PRACTICES
+PLAN FOR PLANET: A VISION AND PLAN FOR A CARBON NEUTRAL PLANET